QuantConnect/Lean.Brokerages.InteractiveBrokers/README.md

     Account password: ****************
     ```

-6. Enter whether you want to enable delayed market data.

-    ```
-    $ lean live "My Project"
-    Enable delayed market data? [yes/no]:
-    ```

-    This property configures the behavior when your algorithm attempts to subscribe to market data for which you don't have a market data subscription on Interactive Brokers.
-When enabled, your algorithm continues running using delayed market data.
-When disabled, live trading will stop and LEAN will shut down.

-7. Enter the number of the data feed to use and then follow the steps required for the data connection.
+6. Enter the number of the data feed to use and then follow the steps required for the data connection.

     ```
     $ lean live "My Project"